-A powerful article published this week in City Pages takes aim at Rep. Erik Paulsen’s healthcare record, and the portrait it paints is troubling.
+A powerful article published this week in City Pages paints a troubling portrait of Rep. Erik Paulsen’s healthcare record.

 The article, written by Cory Zurowski, describes the plight of Hilary and Lemar Gilbreath, whose son Logan was born six weeks early and weighed less than three pounds.
 As he grew, he was diagnosed with host of medical conditions－spina bifidia, sensory processing disorder, and autism.
 The combined effect meant that Logan had trouble walking, communicating, and learning.